Elerir/NV-Broadcast-Autotoggle/README.md

 - NvidiaBroadcastWrapper.vbs :
   - Start NvidiaBroadcastController.ps1
   - This .vbs file is required to the task scheduler.
 The task scheduler starts this .vbs file which will starts the ps1 file.
 Directly starting the .ps1 from the Task Scheduler would show a powershell pop-up for a second when the task is executed (even in hidden mode)

+## What's next
+- "Choose your software" to control Nvidia Broadcast